Table of contents

 }

-Following on from earlier, the default presence is { cursor: null }
+Following on from earlier, the initial presence is { cursor: null }

 , to represent a cursor that isn't being rendered.